Hazel Dell, Washington: Toponymy and history

+Hazel dell was historically an agricultural community and until the early 1970s, it was not uncommon to see horses and dairy cattle at several points along Interstate 5 and Highway 99 in Hazel Dell.
+Dairy production largely has ceased in the area yet some smaller acreage farms persist.
+The Clark County 78th Street Heritage Farm is also in Hazel Dell.
+The Heritage Farm was the county poor farm from the late 1800s until the late 1940s, and Washington State University's Vancouver Research and Extension Unit until 2008, when it was returned to County management as a public agricultural resource used by multiple farm partners including the Clark County Food Bank, WSU Clark County Extension, and Master Gardener Foundation of Clark County.
+Hazel Dell is increasingly residential and commercial, with multiple shopping centers.

 Geography

 Hazel Dell runs parallel to and is bisected by Interstate 5, with access from exits 4 and 5.
 The community is bounded by the Vancouver city limits on the south in the vicinity of Burnt Bridge Creek, Lake Shore to the west, Salmon Creek to the north, I-205/Barberton to the northeast, and Walnut Grove to the east.
 Vancouver Lake is a short distance to the west of the area, and the community of Minnehaha is to the southeast.
 According to the United States Census Bureau, the Hazel Dell CDP has a total area of 12.6 sqkm, of which 0.03 sqkm, or 0.27%, is water.

-Much of Hazel Dell is occupied by businesses and working class homes, in well established neighborhoods.
-The main business portion follows NE Highway 99, just east of I-5, generally, from 63rd to 99th Street, with businesses east and west of Highway 99 on NE 78th and 99th streets.
-There are fewer businesses and shopping centers along NE Hazel Dell Avenue, just west of I-5, scattered from 63rd to 99th Street.
-Hazel Dell's businesses and services include several retail, restaurant, and grocery chains, convenience stores, used car dealerships, auto parts stores and auto repair shops, pawn shops, barber shops, taverns, lounges and pubs, and motels, as well as many other franchise eateries, several banks and realty, medical and dental offices.